mageplaza/magento-2-share-cart/README.md

 **PDF** button is another extra button with the function to download.
 When the customer hits this button, a PDF file will be downloaded and stored automatically in the user's current device.
 In comparison to the **Text** button with quick view function, **PDF**'s function allows the customer to get detail information such as:
 - Information of store: Company Name, Address, Email, Phone, VAT Information, Registered Number, and Warning Message
 - Date of the purchase
-- Purchase summary: Quantity, Price, Total, Stock ID, Descriptio
+- Purchase summary: Quantity, Price, Total, Stock ID, Description

 ![Imgur](https://i.imgur.com/mLNOyd8.png)